TiVo/androidx-media/CONTRIBUTING-TIVO.md

 The libraries are described in the [README.md](https://github.com/tivocorp/exoplayerprvt/blob/release/README.md).
 The TiVo internal library, [library-tivo-ui](https://github.com/tivocorp/exoplayerprvt/tree/release/library/tivo-ui) has an example of how to use ExoPlayer in TiVo and the libraries to include in your project, as well as TiVO specific libraries.

-Code is built by Jenkins, [https://builds.tivo.com/view/Android/job/b-exoplayerprvt-release/](https://builds.tivo.com/view/Android/job/b-exoplayerprvt-release/)

-TBS - versioning and publishing apk for demo-tenfoot?
+Code is built by Jenkins, on the [Jenkins ExoPlayer Build](https://jenkins-mobile.engr.tivoservice.net/job/exoplayerprvt/) server, all pull requests are built.
+The tenfoot demo is published with the rest of the build artifiacts to [Artifactory demo-tenfoot](https://repo-vip.tivo.com:8443/artifactory/webapp/#/artifacts/browse/tree/General/libs-release-local/com/tivo/android/exoplayer/demo-tenfoot)

 ### Version Numbering Scheme ###